Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

 and it is a graded $\ast$--subalgebra of $\Omega^\bullet(P)$ (\cite{stheve}).
 Since $\Delta_{\Omega^\bullet(P)}(\Hor^\bullet P)\subseteq \Hor^\bullet P\otimes G,$ the map

 is a $\G$--corepresentation on $\Hor^\bullet P$.
 Also, one can define the space of {\it base} forms ({\it quantum differential forms of $B$}) as

 The space of base forms is a graded differential $\ast$--subalgebra of $(\Omega^\bullet(P),d,\ast)$ and in general, it is not generated by $\Omega^0(B)=B$.
 An explicit example of this fact can be found in reference \cite{appendix}.
+Finally, the space of vertical forms is defined as (see equation (\ref{2.f12.1}))